Atlanta United FC: Decline and subsequent rebuild (2021–2025)

-Valentino and Delia era (2024–present)

 On June 3, 2024, Atlanta United announced the firing of head coach Gonzalo Pineda, after the team lost a club-record 5 consecutive home matches.
 Pineda's interim replacement is Atlanta United assistant coach Rob Valentino, who led the team as an interim head coach after Gabriel Heinze was fired in 2021.
 In the summer transfer window, Atlanta sold Thiago Almada for a reported fee of $22 million, plus $3 million in add-ons; which broke the transfer record for the MLS.
 They also sold Giorgos Giakoumakis and Caleb Wiley, which resulted in Atlanta United having over $50 million to spend in the summer transfer window.

 Atlanta United finished ninth in the eastern conference, allowing the team to qualify for the wild card round of the 2024 MLS Cup playoffs.
 After defeating CF Montréal in the wild card round, Atlanta United upset Supporters' Shield winners Inter Miami, who had also set a league record points total, in round one of the playoffs after winning the second and third matches of the best of three series.
 Atlanta United were then eliminated by rivals Orlando City in the following round.

-2025

 On February 4, 2025, Atlanta United announced the signing of Emmanuel Latte Lath from Middlesbrough for a reported $22 million with a contract through 2028 with an option for 2029 and would occupy a designated player spot on the roster.
 The signing made Latte Lath the most expensive signing in league history.

+At the end of the 2025 season, Brad Guzan announced his retirement from professional play, departing Atlanta as the longest serving captain and possessing the all-time appearances record for the club.

+Following the conclusion of the 2025 MLS season in which Atlanta finished 14th in the Eastern Conference, their worst in club history, Ronny Deila was sacked by the club.

+Return of Tata Martino (2026–present)

+On 6 November 2025, Tata Martino returned to Atlanta United as head coach, signing a two-year contract through 2027.

+In the subsequent transfer window following the arrival of Martino, and the resignation of club CEO Garth Lagerwey due to his declining health, the club let go of players such as Brooks Lennon, Bartosz Slisz, and Noah Cobb.
+In turn, they would supplement the losses with new players such as Tomás Jacob and Lucas Hoyos.